-Note 3 - The next larger standard size overcurrent device may be used if the de-rated cable ampacity falls between the standard recommended overcurrent devices.
+Note 3 - The next larger standard size overcurrent device may be used if the de-rated cable ampacity falls between the standard overcurrent devices found in the NEC.

-Note 4 - As recommended, the DC grounding electrode conductor can be a #6 AWG (33.6 mm2) conductor if that is the only connection to the grounding electrode and that grounding electrode is a rod, pipe, or plate electrode.
+Note 4 - Per the NEC, the DC grounding electrode conductor can be a #6 AWG (33.6 mm2) conductor if that is the only connection to the grounding electrode and that grounding electrode is a rod, pipe, or plate electrode.

-Note 5 - May not allow continuous operation at full rated power.
+Note 5 - May not allow continuous operation at full rated power as defined by the NEC.